Dale Earnhardt: Legacy

 "Earnhardt Tower", a seating section at Daytona International Speedway was opened and named in his honor a month before his death at the track.

+In 2002 the Dale Earnhardt Plaza was erected in his hometown of Kannapolis North Carolina.
+The centerpiece is a 9-foot, 900-pound bronze statue of Earnhardt, and the plaza also features a granite monument.
+That same year The Dale Earnhardt Foundation was founded with a mission to continue the legacy of Earnhardt through charitable programs and grants reflecting Earnhardt's commitments to children, education and environment and wildlife preservation.

 Earnhardt has several roads named after him, including a street in his hometown Kannapolis.
-Dale Earnhardt Boulevard (originally Earnhardt Road) is marked as exit 60 off Interstate 85, northeast of Charlotte.
+Dale Earnhardt Boulevard (originally Earnhardt Road) is marked as exit 60 off Interstate 85 in North Carolina, northeast of Charlotte.
 Dale Earnhardt Drive is also the start of The Dale Journey Trail, a self-guided driving tour of landmarks in the lives of Earnhardt and his family.
 The North Carolina Department of Transportation switched the designation of a road between Kannapolis and Mooresville near the headquarters of DEI (that used to be called NC 136) with NC 3, which was in Currituck County.
 In addition, exit 72 off Interstate 35W, one of the entrances to Texas Motor Speedway, is named "Dale Earnhardt Way".

 Between the 2004 and 2005 JGTC (renamed Super GT from 2005) season, Hasemi Sport competed in the series with a sole black G'Zox-sponsored Nissan 350Z with the same number and letterset as Earnhardt on the roof.